 A collation function that sorts values as strings.

-|A string expression, which can be the name of a column, a string literal, or the result of another function, where the underlying data type can be represented as any character type (such as CHAR or VARCHAR2). expression can be a subquery.
+|A string expression, which can be the name of a column, a string literal, or the result of another function, where the underlying data type can be represented as any character type (such as CHAR or VARCHAR2).

 %SQLSTRING appends a blank space to all values, it collates a NULL value as a blank space, with a string length of 1. %SQLSTRING collates any value containing only whitespace (spaces, tabs, and so on) as the SQL empty string ('').
 When %SQLSTRING appends a blank space to an empty (zero-length) string, it collates as a blank space plus the internal representation of an empty string, $CHAR(0), resulting in a string length of 2.

 maxlen argument truncates the expression string to the specified number of characters when indexing or collating.
 For example, if you insert a long string with maxlen truncation, the full string is inserted and can be retrieved by a SELECT statement; the index global for this string is truncated to the specified length.
 This means that ORDER BY and comparison operations only evaluate the truncated index string.
 Such truncation is especially useful for indexing on strings that exceed the 255-character limit for Caché subscripts.
 When converting from non-Caché systems, some users encountered problems when they indexed on a VARCHAR(255) field and then tried to insert data into the table.
 With the maxlen argument, if you need to index on a long field, you can use the truncation length parameter. %SQLSTRING performs maxlen truncation after converting expression; if maxlen exceeds the length of the converted expression no padding is added.

 WRITE $SYSTEM.Util.Collation("The quick, BROWN fox.",8)

 This function can also be invoked from ObjectScript using the SQLSTRING() method call: